Steps to Recognize Normal Sinus Rhythm

 - Each P wave is followed by a QRS complex

-It is a different matter when an initial Sinus Rhythm is associated with other heart rhythm disturbance as AV Blocks, conduction via accessory pathway or Pacemaker stimulation.
+It is a different matter when an initial sinus rhythm is associated with other heart rhythm disturbance as AV blocks, conduction via accessory pathway or pacemaker pacing.

 - Positive P wave in lead II and negative in lead aVR.